 At the end of 1951 Martschenko moved to the UK, and subsequently settled in Derby.
 He became a close associate of Danylo Skoropadskyj, the London-based head of the worldwide hetmanite movement, and continued to publish the Ranok periodical until its closure at the end of 1954.
 From 1957 to the mid-1960s he was head of the SHD in Great Britain, and in 1958 was elected to the advisory council and executive of the worldwide SHD.
 From 1953 until his death he was a member of the Governing Council of the Association of Ukrainians in Great Britain (AUGB) and, from 1957 until May 1968, a member of the AUGB Executive Committee.
 In 1955 he was a founding member of the Association of Ukrainian Teachers in Great Britain (AUT).
 He was an AUT Executive member from 1955, and head of the AUT from 1959 until his death.
-He was engaged as permanent inspector of the AUGB Saturday schools in 1956, and from that time until his death he regularly visited schools all over the country to provide advice on pedagogical and administrative matters.
+He was engaged as permanent inspector of the AUGB supplementary schools in 1956, and from that time until his death he regularly visited schools all over the country to provide advice on pedagogical and administrative matters.
 In November 1967 in New York he represented the AUT at the inaugural session of the World Congress of Free Ukrainians (WCFU; now the Ukrainian World Congress), and in May 1968 he was elected one of the deputy heads of the WCFU’s newly-formed Educational Coordinating Council.

 Pavliuk, M., ‘Zhyttiepys prof. dokt.
 I. Marchenka’, in Nashi 70-litni siiachi na osvitnii nyvi (Rochdale, 1962), pp. 11-24